Here are my top 15 soda crystals uses around the home, to help you solve any cleaning problem the eco-friendly way.

 2. Dishwasher Cleaner

 Again, in a similar manner to cleaning your washing machine, soda crystals can be used to clean your dishwasher.
-Simply add soda crystals to the detergent dispenser then run your dishwasher on the hottest wash your dishwasher allows for to give it a right good clean.
+Simply add soda crystals to the detergent dispenser then run your dishwasher on the hottest wash your dishwasher allows, to give it a right good clean and remove limescale.

 3. Sink and Drain Cleaner

-Pour a cup of soda crystals down your sink or drain, then pour down a kettle full of boiled water.
-This will remove any fatty/grease deposits, making your drain smell sweeter and allow the water to drain away faster.
+Simply pour a cup of soda crystals down your sink or drain, then carefully pour down a kettle full of boiled water.
+This will remove any fat or grease deposits, making your drain smell sweeter and it will also allow the water to drain away faster.

-If you live in a hard water area try putting a spoonful of soda crystals in with every load – it helps soften the water, prolonging the life of your machine.
-It also has the added benefit of improving the cleaning effectiveness of your usual detergent.
+If you live in a hard water area then try putting a spoonful of soda crystals in with every laundry load.
+This helps soften the water, prolonging the life of your machine.
+It also has the added benefit of improving the cleaning effectiveness of your usual laundry detergent.

 5. Wood Burning Stove Cleaner

-If the glass of your wood burning stove is quite sooty soda crystals will take care of that.
-Dissolve a quarter cup of soda crystals in a litre of hot water and use to the clean the soot off of the glass.
+Number 5 in my uses for soda crystals is as a wood-burning stove cleaner.
+If the glass of your wood-burning stove is quite sooty then soda crystals will take care of that.
+Simply dissolve a quarter cup of soda crystals in a litre of hot water.
+Saturate a cloth in the solution, and use it to clean the soot off of the glass.

 6. Kitchen Cleaner

 Greasy cooker hood?
 Greasy tiles?
-Dissolve one parts soda crystals in three parts water, and using a cloth the grease will wipe off with ease.
+Fear not.
+Dissolve one part of the soda crystals in three parts of water.
+Wet a cloth with the solution – I’d recommend wearing rubber gloves – and the grease will wipe off with ease.

-Food splattered hob?
-Simply sprinkle some soda crystals on the hob and clean with a damp cloth.
+Did food splatter your hob?
+Simply sprinkle some soda crystals on the hob and clean it with a damp cloth to wipe it away with ease.

 7. Extractor Fan Filter Cleaner